-A part of designing the optimal process is to prevent the occurrence of condensation.
-In that matter we have quite extensive knowledge of the issue of condensation in older processing facilities.
-We have taken part in several projects with the aim of rectifying the problem by replacing existing air handling units and/or evaporators with units combining cooling and heating, thus changing the partial pressure of the water vapor in the moist air leaving the air handling unit.
+A part of designing the optimal air handling system is to prevent the occurrence of condensation.
+In that matter, we have quite extensive knowledge of the issues of condensation in processing facilities.
+We have conducted several projects rectifying the problems by replacing existing air handling units and/or evaporators with units combining cooling and heating, thus changing the partial pressure of the water vapour in the moist air leaving the air handling unit.

-When unsaturated, saturated or supersaturated air interact with a surface, the surface temperature determines the amount of condensation.
-During cleaning or during the initial chilling process of hot carcasses, the air is usually supersaturated and warmer than the room's boundary surfaces, hence it will be depositing a great deal of condensation on the colder surfaces.
+Unsaturated, saturated or supersaturated air interacts with a cold surface.
+The surface temperature determines the amount of condensation.
+In slaughterhouses, this can occur during cleaning or during the initial chilling process of hot carcasses.
+The air is usually supersaturated and warmer than the room's boundary surfaces, hence it will be depositing a large amount of condensation on the cold surfaces.

 The visible condensation quantity, which is seen as droplets, is determined by the surface temperatures, material porosity and volume of the room, as well as emerging from any splashes.

 Air is used to dry out or keep the moisture level low.
-The air's capacity to absorb moisture depends on the water vapor pressure in the air and the dry bulb temperature.
-If the water vapor pressure in the drying air is below the saturation pressure when sweeping and leaving a wet surface the surface will dry up.
-This may be accomplished in several ways: by increasing the temperature of the surfaces, or by keeping the surface temperature above the dew point temperature by forced ventilation with heated air, or by supplying air with a lower water vapor pressure during the drying period.
+The air's capacity to absorb moisture depends on the water vapour pressure in the air and the dry bulb temperature (the temperature measured with a regular thermometer).
+If the water vapour pressure in the drying air is below the saturation pressure when sweeping and leaving a wet surface, the surface will dry up.
+This can be accomplished in several ways: by increasing the temperature of the surfaces, by keeping the surface temperature above the dew point temperature by forced ventilation with heated air, or by supplying air with a lower water vapour pressure during the drying period.

 Uniquely designed solutions

-We can design a process to avoid critical condensation issues, which combines the possible and relevant drying techniques from an economic point of view.
-The process is usually from one slaughterhouse to another and includes analyses of the moisture load, procedures, schedules, the configuration of the current air system and possible options for the use of heated ambient air and forced ventilation.
+From an economic point of view DMRI will design your air handling system to avoid critical condensation issues, by combining the possible and relevant drying techniques .
+The design is usually unique from one slaughterhouse to another and includes analyses of the moisture load, procedures, schedules, the configuration of the current air system and possible options for the use of heated ambient air and forced ventilation.